On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Laissez-Faire

 Note that although we assume that groups are symmetric, firms do not know the true parameters, and therefore, apply different statistical models to different groups.
 That is, even though the \emph{true} coefficients are identical ($\btheta_g = \btheta_g'$ for all $g,g' \in G$), firms estimate them separately; thus, the values of the \emph{estimated} coefficients are typically different ($\hbtheta_g(n) \neq \hbtheta_{g'}(n)$ for $g\neq g'$).

 Although Assumption~\ref{assp:idcontext} is unrealistic (because the characteristics should evidently be interpreted differently), it is useful for elucidating how laissez-faire nourishes statistical discrimination.
-Under Assumption~\ref{assp:idcontext}, agents are ex ante identical \citep[as assumed in][]{arrow1973theory,Foster1992AnEA,coate1993will,moro_general_2004}.
-Hence, the differences we observe in the equilibrium consequence are based entirely on social learning.
+Under Assumption~\ref{assp:idcontext}, agents are ex ante identical \citep[as assumed in][]{arrow1973theory,Foster1992AnEA,coate1993will,moro_general_2004}, and therefore the differences we observe in the equilibrium are entirely attributed to social learning.

-When workers are symmetric, discrimination is not only unfair but also inefficient.
-That is, given that there is no fundamental difference between groups, underestimation always produces larger regret (i.e., welfare loss).
-If we instead consider an asymmetric model, then fairness and efficiency would often conflict, and no regret would not indicate fair decision-making.
+Furthermore, when groups are symmetric, disparate impact is unambiguously unfair.
+It is well-known that popular fairness notions aim at different goals and are compatible with each other only in highly constrained special cases \citep[see, e.g.,][]{KleinbergMR17}.
+The symmetric environment specified by Assumption~\ref{assp:idcontext} one of such exceptions: In this environment, sublinear regret implies not only equalized odds but also \emph{demographic parity}, i.e., the probability of a worker to be hired is independent of his group (see Appendix~\ref{sec: fairness criteria}).
+Since this paper's focus is not to debate which of the various types of fairness notions should be respected, we will concentrate only on the symmetric environment.\footnote{We confirmed through simulations that the proposed mechanisms are effective in a broad class of asymmetric environments.
+See Appendices~\ref{sec: fairness criteria} and \ref{subsec: simulation on asymmetric models}.}

 Third, we assume that characteristics are normally distributed, and therefore, the distribution is non-degenerate.
 This assumption captures the diversity of workers.

 \begin{assp}[Normally Distributed Characteristics] For every candidate $i$,